jtarrio/pascual/manual/chapter2.md

 writeln('You knock on the door again, but it remains stubbornly shut.')
 ```

-The code in this example would not compile because Pascual would think that the first `writeln` was the single statement that goes with the "if-then" statement, and then it would be shocked to find a single `else` keyword later in the source code.
+The code in this example would not compile because the compiler would think that the first `writeln` was the single statement that goes with the "if-then" statement, and then it would be shocked to find a single `else` keyword later in the source code.
 The proper way to write this is by enclosing the sequence of `writeln` statements in a pair of `begin`/`end` keywords:

 ```pascal
 if Pass = 'swordfish' then